 The HouseFit DH-8633 features a steel frame.
 It combines rectangular and oval tubes in its construction for improved aesthetics.
 All the steel parts are coated with a black paint finish, highly resistant to abrasion and rust.
-As we’ve mentioned above, the sliding rail has two side covers made of extruded aluminum.
+In addition, the sliding rail has two side covers made of extruded aluminum.

 The fully assembled machine is relatively large, especially lengthwise.
-It is approx 80.1″ (203 cm) long and 20.4″ (52 cm) wide.
-So, it is also advisable to leave at least two feet of clearance on each side and at the rear of the unit to ease access and unhindered usage.
+It is approximately 80.1″ (203 cm) long and 20.4″ (52 cm) wide.
+It is also advisable to leave at least two feet of clearance on each side and at the rear to ease access and unhindered safe usage.
 It is also pretty heavy; without water in the tank, it weighs approx—83.8 lbs (38 kg).

-This HouseFit water resistance rower does not have a folding design.
+This HouseFit water-resistance rower does not have a folding design.
 However, it can store vertically to save space.
-In the upright position, its footprint becomes approx. 37″L x 20″W (95 x 52 cm), while its height reaches 80.1″ (203 cm).
+In the upright position, its footprint becomes approximately 37″L x 20″W (95 x 52 cm), while its height reaches 80.1″ (203 cm).

-The rower features two relatively high base stabilizers.
-They place the seat at approx. 15″ (38 cm) above floor level, making entry and exit easy.
-The rear base stabilizer comes equipped with adjustable levelers, while the front base features transport wheels for easy relocation.
+The rower features two base stabilizers.
+They place the seat at approximately 15″ (38 cm) above floor level, making entry and exit more accessible.
+The rear base stabilizer has adjustable levelers, while the front base features transport wheels for easy relocation.

 Seat and other parts

 The HouseFit DH-8633 features a high-density foam contoured seat.
-The seat base integrates three sets of rollers, one that slides under the rail, while the other two slide on top of the rail.
+The seat base integrates three rollers, one that slides under the rail while the other two slide on top of the rail.

-The rower comes equipped with two large footrests made of durable thermoplastic material.
-Their size is not adjustable, but they are large enough to accommodate all athletic shoes.
+The rower comes equipped with two oversized footrests made of durable thermoplastic material.
+Their size is not adjustable but large enough to accommodate all athletic shoes.
 In addition, they have a textured surface and heel guards for improved foot stability.
-They also come with adjustable velcro straps.
+They also come with adjustable velcro straps for securing your feet.

-The unit’s footrests have a pivoting design, which means they can adjust their angle slightly as you row.
-However, they have stoppers at the heel to tilt backward past approx—45 °.
+The unit’s footrests have a pivoting design, so they can adjust their angle slightly as you row.
+However, they have stoppers at the heel to prevent the tilt from going backward past approx—45 °.

-The rower’s pulling handle consists of a short bar featuring foam grip covers for improved comfort.
-Unfortunately, it does not integrate pulse sensors, and the machine’s fitness monitor does not have a pulse reading function.
+The rower’s pulling handle has a short bar featuring foam grip covers for improved comfort.
+Unfortunately, it does not integrate HR pulse sensors, and the machine’s fitness monitor does not have a pulse reading function.

 DH-8633 Resistance system

-The tank has a simple design, with a single water chamber without any mechanical resistance adjustment elements.
-There are six water levels marked on its side, and it’s not supposed to fill over the 6th level.
+The tank has a simple design, with a single water chamber without mechanical resistance adjustment elements.
+It has six water levels marked on the side, and it’s not supposed to fill over the 6th level.

-The main resistance-generating element is the 16-blade impeller (or flywheel) integrated into the tank.
+The 16-blade impeller (or flywheel) integrated into the tank is the main resistance-generating element.
 This impeller connects through a system of pulleys to the pulling strap of the machine.
-Thus, pulling the handle spins in the water inside the tank generates resistance.
+Thus, pulling the handle spins the water inside the tank and generates resistance.

-Since it’s a water resistance rower, the HouseFit DH-8633 provides a dynamic resistance response.
+Since it’s a water-resistance rower, the HouseFit DH-8633 provides a dynamic resistance response.
 Therefore, the resistance depends on your stroke rate.
-For example, if you pull faster, the impeller will also spin faster inside the tank, and you will get more resistance during each stroke.
+For example, if you pull faster, the impeller will spin more quickly inside the tank and get more resistance during each stroke.
 Thus, it will lead to a more consistent workout.

-As mentioned earlier, the tank doesn’t have any mechanical resistance adjustment elements.
-However, you can still adjust the overall resistance by adding or removing water from the tank, ensuring you won’t exceed the highest fill level.
+As mentioned earlier, the tank has no mechanical resistance adjustment elements.
+However, you can still adjust the overall resistance by adding or removing from the tank, ensuring you won’t exceed the highest fill level.

-With the tank filled to its highest level, you will get the highest resistance possible, while if the tank is at the lowest level, you will get the lowest resistance possible.
+With the tank filled to its highest level, you will get the highest resistance possible, while if it is at the lowest level, you will get the lowest resistance possible.

-Similar to other water resistance rowers, the DH-8633 does generate some noise during usage.
-However, it is not extremely loud, and it shouldn’t cover the sound of a TV set on a low volume.
-It’s also quite appealing compared to the sound generated by some air resistance rowers.
+Like other water-resistance rowers, the DH-8633 generates some noise during usage.
+However, it is not extremely loud and shouldn’t cover the sound of a TV set on a low volume.
+In addition, it’s also quite appealing compared to the sound generated by some air-resistance rowers.

 The HouseFit DH-8633 includes a fitness monitor that integrates a device holder and has a long, angle-adjustable arm.
-It does not have pre-set workout programs, nor does it have online connectivity, but it does offer quite a few more features than the average basic model.
+It does not have pre-set workout programs or online connectivity but offers more features than the average simple model.

-The Set button allows you to select goals for time, count, or calories.
-After choosing a goal, the monitor will count down from the specified value until zero.
+The Set button allows you to select time, count, or calorie goals.
+After choosing a goal, the monitor will count down from the cselectedvalue until it reaches zero.
 And finally, the Reset button clears all the values on the monitor to zero.

 The fitness monitor is battery-powered, and it uses two AA batteries.
-It starts up when you press the Mode button or when you begin rowing.
+In addition, it starts when you press the Mode button or begin rowing.
 It also turns off automatically to save the battery if it does not detect any activity on the rower for several minutes.

 DH-8633 Assembly and Maintenance

 The HouseFit DH-8633 rower does require some assembly, but the water tank with all the drive elements comes pre-assembled to the front part of the frame.
-Then, all you need to do is attach the front stabilizer to the rear stabilizer, insert the seat on the rail, connect the rail to the front part, and connect the fitness monitor.
+Then, you must attach the front stabilizer to the rear stabilizer, insert the seat on the rail, connect the rail to the front part, and connect the fitness monitor.

-Therefore, it shouldn’t take more than 30-40 minutes of your time, the manual provides clear assembly instructions, and all the necessary tools come with the rower.
+Consequently, it shouldn’t take 30-40 minutes, the manual provides clear assembly instructions, and all the necessary tools come with the rower.